 Why Does Charcoal Cooked Meat Taste So Good?

 This might come as a surprise, but most of the difference you taste between gas and charcoal-grilled meats isn’t the flavor of the charcoal: it has to do with how charcoal cooks the meat compared to gas grills.

 Contrary to what you may have heard, charcoal should not create much smoke.
 Instead, the smoky aromas come from meat and marinade drippings that hit the coals and turn into smoke and steam.
-The chemicals created by the drippings exposed to the hot coals cling to the meat and infuse it with intense smokey flavor.
+The chemicals created by the drippings exposed to the hot coals cling to the meat and infusing it with intense smokey flavor.